Ericxgao/MUS-X/README.md

 By clicking on the assign button once again, the synthesizer goes back into base mode.

 The assign buttons are dimly lit, if any modulations are active.
 Hovering a button with the mouse shows all modulation destinations which are affected.
+In the context menu, the modulations for the source can be cleared.

 If a parameter is modulated, a little light below the knob is lit.
 Hovering a knob with the mouse shows all modulation sources which affect the parameter.
+In the context menu, the modulations for the destination can be cleared.

 In base mode, Racks 'initialize' and 'randomize' functions only change the base values and non-modulatable parameters.
 When an assign button is active, 'initialize' and 'randomize' only affect the modulation assignments for the active modulation source.